gauravbaruah/data/WikiQA/README.md

 1. Yang, Yi, Wen-tau Yih, and Christopher Meek.
 "WikiQA: A Challenge Dataset for Open-Domain Question Answering."
 EMNLP.
 2015.
 2. https://www.microsoft.com/en-us/research/publication/wikiqa-a-challenge-dataset-for-open-domain-question-answering/

+Note that the data is processed as follows:
+1. questions with no candidate answers are excluded
+2. answer sentences are truncated to 40 tokens

 ### Getting the data
 You can download the dataset from [here](https://www.microsoft.com/en-us/download/confirmation.aspx?id=52419) or [here](http://aka.ms/WikiQA)